drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Conclusion

-The discovery of lead compounds is a complex and difficult process and requires a great deal of effort before succeeding.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/conclusion-a25620fc'><i class='fa fa-play' aria-hidden='true'></i></button>The discovery of lead compounds is a complex and difficult process and requires a great deal of effort before succeeding.
 The combined use of the four methods outlined in this chapter provides a very powerful tool for the successful design of new leads.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/ligand-based-approaches/conclusion.png){: loading=lazy }

-Copyright © 2022 drugdesign.org
+Copyright © 2024 drugdesign.org